-Keeping up with family and friends
+Keeping busy with family and friends

-In addition to meeting in person, there are on-line communities and forums.
+In addition to meeting in person, there are online communities and forums.
 These are a great way to share your experiences of caring for someone with dementia, as well as reading what others are going through.

 Talking Point is the Alzheimer’s Society’s forum.
 It has people with dementia sharing their information and advice, and supporting each other.
 Carers can also turn to on-line communities on the Carers UK forum, the Carers First forum and our own dementia carers forum.